arodchen/MaxSim/README.md

 `layoutScaleFactor` and `layoutScaleRefFactor` are parameters of two bijections of the address space morphing scheme described in the paper. `layoutScaleFactor` is the second parameter of f<sub>e</sub> and the first parameter of f<sub>c</sub> bijection. `layoutScaleRefFactor` is the first parameter of f<sub>e</sub> bijection.

 ##### ZSim MaxSim-Related Configuration Parameters
-`pointerTagging` simulation parameter indicates whether pointer tagging simulation is enabled in ZSim.
+The `pointerTagging` simulation parameter indicates whether pointer tagging simulation is enabled in ZSim.

-`MAProfCacheGroupId` compact ID can be assigned to a cache.
+The `MAProfCacheGroupId` compact ID can be assigned to a cache.
 When MaxSim profiling is active, the event related to a specific cache will be aggregated in the corresponding MAProfCacheGroup. `MAProfCacheGroupNames` parameter is associated with caches, and it defines names of MAProfCacheGroups delimited by `|` symbol (e.g. ./zsim/tests/*.tmpl).

 NOTE: When working in tandem with Maxine VM `startFastForwarded` Maxine VM process parameter should be set to `true`.
 Exiting fast forwarding should be performed explicitly in Maxine VM.